abhinav2401/AmuseHub/ReadMe.md

 ## Introduction:
+  Bored and tired of this monotonous life?
+Want to unleash your creativity and share your vision.
 We at AmuseHub provide almost all content one may try to look for when wanting to do something creative or to kill some boredom.
-With the best recommendations and reviews, it is now a piece of cake to select the best pick for yourself.
-We also provide a cu stomized search option to find the best you can do with available things.
-You can integrate different activities like a movie while cooking and thousands of different combinations possible
+With the best recommendations and reviews, it is now a piece of cake to select the best pick for yourself from so many different categories available.
+We also provide a customized search option to find the best you can do with the things available.
+You can integrate different fun and exciting activities like a movie while cooking and thousands of different combinations possible.

 ## Demo Video Link: